-The distances separating campgrounds and the fact that the campgrounds typically fill early each day during the peak visitation season will pose logistical problems for the bicycle camper in Yellowstone.
+The distances separating campgrounds and the fact that the campgrounds typically fill early each day during the peak season pose logistical problems for the bicycle camper in Yellowstone.
 A limited number of campsites are reserved for hikers and bicyclists at all campgrounds with the exception of Slough Creek.
 Camping is not available at Old Faithful.
-If you are traveling with a group of bicyclists, call Xanterra prior to your arrival to check on group campsite availability; not all campgrounds can accommodate groups.
+If you are traveling with a group of bicyclists, call Yellowstone National Park Lodges prior to your arrival to check on group campsite availability; not all campgrounds can accommodate groups.
 If you have access to a vehicle, use it to find a campsite in your destination campground early each day.

 Several gravel roads are open to both bicycle and automotive traffic.
 The Old Gardiner Road and Blacktail Plateau Drive allow two-way bike traffic and one-way auto traffic.
 These roads are best suited for mountain bikes.
 Please do not block entrance gates when parking at these locations.

 Mammoth Hot Springs